NUWCDIVNPT/stig-manager/docs/user-guide/user-guide.rst

    * Batch import CKL or XCCDF files to automatically scaffold or add to their Collection
    * Batch export CKL files for external tools such as eMASS
    * Add/Modify/Remove Assets in the Collection
+   * Create and Apply Labels to Assets in the Collection.
    * Transfer Assets to another Collection
    * Add or remove STIGs from the Collection (STIGs must be assigned to at least 1 Asset to be associated with a Collection)
    * Delete the Collection (if Collection Owner)